Products aren’t sold off the shelves because they’re amazing and revolutionary.

 There has been the addition of 3 extra Ps, and as the industry progresses, there will be more additions.

 Whether you’ve been in business for decades or just starting, having a great product is good, but that’s not all there is to make sales.
-Finding the right price, knowing where your ideal audience hangs out, and promotion strategy is essential to seeing a lot of sales.
+Finding the right price, knowing where your ideal audience hangs out, and creating a promotion strategy are essential to seeing a lot of sales.